MQCOMP3120-2021/E-commerce-website-Project/SCREENSHOTS/README.md

 # FAQPage.png || FAQEmail.png
 The faq page provides an accordion that answers frequently asked questions, and an email form that users can utilize to send emails to the business's account.

+# FAQPage.png || FAQEmail.png
+The faq page provides an accordion that answers frequently asked questions, and an email form that users can utilize to send emails to the business's account.

+# CartPage.png
+The cart page contains all items that users add into cart.
+There is a delete button for users to remove items that they no longer want, a clear cart button where users can delete all items in the cart, and an update item button that allows users to edit the quantity of the items in cart.

 # CheckoutPage.png
 The checkout page allows user to select their desired delivery partner and payment method for their orders.
+Upon selecting the different delivery partner, the page displays a different delivery cost for each partner.

-# PaymentPopUp.png
+# PaymentPopUp.png || OrderPlaced.png
 The page displays a message when users click on confirm order to show them that their order has been placed.
+A table containing the order placed is shown below the message.

 # LoginPage.png
 The login page contains a login form that permits registered users to log in to their account.